avnergomes/deforestation-detection-gee/README.md

   and annual averages.
 - **Summary Table** – Lists statistics per location, highlighting areas with significant NDVI decline.
+- **Landsat Time-lapse GIFs** – Show true-colour imagery for each location with the acquisition year overlaid, making it easy to visually inspect change.
 - **Interactive Map** – Uses folium to colour-code locations based on the detected trend.